zephnord/MazeGame/README.md

 # MazeGame

-Simple pacman-like maze game that uses the sketchbook software call Processing for the graphics implementation
+Simple pacman-like maze game that uses the sketchbook software called Processing for the graphics implementation